If you’re like most writers, you want to turn your passion for writing into a real online business.

 You know what he said…?

-Over 200 applicants!
-For a golf writing gig?
+For a golf blog writing gig…

-Luckily, he liked my pitch, story, and writing samples.
+Luckily, he liked my pitch, story, and blog writing samples.
 Now, I would consider him a friend and one of my favorite clients.

 The longer we have worked together, the more work he has given me too.
-Here’s some of paychecks I get from clients I’ve landed on job boards.
+Here’s some of the paychecks I get from clients I’ve landed on job boards.

 There’s no sign-up process and you don’t create a profile.
 Just find a job that fits your skills and apply online.
 Another cool feature – the site includes resources that bloggers can use to improve their own blog.

 Contena is a great site because they provide you with the most up to date job listing information without making you scour job boards.
-Because remember, when you’re searching for clients, you aren’t making money!
+Because remember, when you’re searching for leads, you aren’t making money!